 During a job interview, your ability to interact with the interviewer and articulate your thoughts are just as important factors in getting the job as the qualifications listed on your resume.
 Take some time before the interview to ensure your interview skill set is as ready as your resume.

 Interviews can be stressful, even if you're a pro who has gone on many of them.
-There are techniques you can use to minimum stress before and during your job interviews.
+There are techniques you can use to minimum stress before and during your job interviews, and strategies you can utilize to reduce the anxiety that may accompany your job search.
 It will make it much easier to manage the interview when you're not feeling stressed.

 First impressions really do matter, and you don't have much time to make a good impression during a job interview.
 From the time you greet the receptionist until the time you leave the building, you're being evaluated as a potential new hire.
 It's important to leave everyone you meet with the best impression you can.